 It also helps to maintain proper thyroid function, which benefits the immune system and fosters healthy hair growth.
 Research shows that there is a link between thyroid metabolism and selenium deficiency.
 The mineral acts like a catalyst for the production of active thyroid hormones.
 The thyroid gland controls a lot of important everyday body functions.
 Having problems with it can result in some negative symptoms.

 Which means that if you lack the mineral, it is a problem correlated with your thyroid and how it synthesizes hormones.
 Therefore you might consider taking supplements that include selenium to help support hair related issues caused by thyroid problems.
-So if you notice some hair thinning or hair loss, try to include some selenium-rich supplements that will aid in maintaining a healthy thyroid.
-Because the mineral acts as a protector of the thyroid and regulates the production of reactive oxygen within the gland.
-Which means that it is making sure that the thyroid function is working properly to therefore support healthy hair health and growth.
+The mineral acts as a protector of the thyroid and regulates the production of reactive oxygen within the gland, which means it is making sure the thyroid function is working properly to support hair health and growth.

 What about the blood flow…?